aswinkarthik/website/content/posts/setting-up.md

 *Use custom domain*

 Create a custom domain using some provider.
 E.g domains.google.com.
 Create the repository in your name.
 In my case, I created the repo `aswinkarthik.dev`.
 Go to the `Settings` page of your repository.
 In the `GitHub Pages` section, specify your custom domain.
+Also read [this](https://help.github.com/en/articles/setting-up-an-apex-domain) to point your domain to Github servers.

 Whatever domain you choose, make sure to update it in `./config.toml` under `baseURL`.
 We are at a point where if we put any HTML content into this repository, it will be served as a website.
 Let's do that.